 100% / Expected start date is 1 June 2021 or later

 The analysis of the nitrogen (N) isotope composition of fossil shells (such as diatoms) is a powerful tool to study the aquatic N cycle of the past, but a thorough ground-truthing of the diatom N isotope proxy is still lacking.
-This PhD project aims to investigate whether the N isotope composition of diatom shell-bound ("diatom-bound") N is altered during diagenesis in the water column or in the sediment over time.
-Towards this goal, the PhD student will perform degradation experiments of diatom culture material under oxic and anoxic conditions for subsequent N isotope analysis.
-Furthermore, from a lake in Sweden, the PhD student will measure and compare the diatom-bound N isotope composition of sediment trap, sediment surface and downcore sediment material through time.
-Finally, the PhD student will test the applicability of the diatom N isotope proxy to Swiss lake sediments to reconstruct the eutrophication history over the past century.
-The project involves extensive laboratory work with a focus on N isotope analyses.
-At the same time, the PhD student will also have the opportunity to join fieldtrips to Swiss lakes to collect sediment cores.
-The overall goal of this project is to improve our understanding of the preservation of the diatom-bound N isotope signature after shell formation, which will contribute to validate the diatom N isotope proxy as a tool for paleoclimate reconstructions in both the marine and lacustrine environments.
+This PhD project aims to investigate nitrogen isotope fractionation in living diatoms during growth in the natural environment and in laboratory cultures.
+The goal is to determine relationships among the N isotope composition of the nitrate in the water, the diatom biomass and diatom shell-bound N. The project involves extensive laboratory work, where the PhD student will set-up and maintain diatom cultures for isotopic analyses.
+The PhD student will also have the opportunity to join oceanographic cruises on a sailing research yacht, as well as fieldtrips to Swiss lakes to collect water and phytoplankton samples.
+The overall goal of this project is to improve our understanding of how the isotopic signature of diatom shell-bound N is acquired during growth, which will contribute to validate the diatom N isotope proxy as a tool for paleoclimate reconstructions in both the marine and lacustrine environments.

-We are looking for a highly motivated candidate with a master's degree in geosciences, environmental sciences, chemistry, biology or a related discipline.
-Candidates are expected to have a solid background and interest in (paleo-)limnology, oceanography, and biogeochemistry in aquatic systems in general.
-Expertise in stable nitrogen isotope/mass-spectrometric techniques will be an advantage.
+We are looking for a highly motivated candidate with a master's degree in environmental sciences, geosciences, biology, chemistry, or a related discipline.
+Candidates are expected to have a solid background and interest in limnology, oceanography, and biogeochemistry in aquatic systems in general.
+Experience with phytoplankton culturing and expertise in stable nitrogen isotope/mass-spectrometric techniques will be an advantage.
 Clean and precise work in the laboratory are a must.
 The ability to work both independently and within a team, as well as good communication skills including fluency in English are essential.

 We offer you